London, April 1804

 It was impossible to refuse him.

 He reached for me as I approached, and, hoping that physical contact would drive away the lingering darkness in my heart, I slipped between his outspread arms and allowed him to pull me onto his lap.
 I was immediately enveloped by his warmth, his large body cocooning me within his embrace.
 The muscles of his thighs bunched and shifted beneath me as he leaned in to nuzzle my neck, his five-o’clock shadow rough against my delicate skin.
-When he butted my chin with his forehead, seeking greater access to my person, I obliged, tipping my head back to stare at the exposed beams of the ceiling.
+He gently butted my chin with his forehead, seeking greater access to my person, and shamelessly I obliged, tipping my head back to stare up at the ceiling.

 Henry dropped another kiss on my neck.
 “Better?” he rumbled into my skin.